Shourya-Ranjan/Shourya-Ranjan/README.md

 ## Support

-For any query, email shouryaranjan54@gmail.com or join me on telegram.
+For any query, email shouryaranjan54@gmail.com or join me on telegram at https://tinyurl.com/shourya54.